Terms & Conditions

 1.2 When registering via our registration portal, each participant must sign the waiver and terms and conditions before participating in the event.

-1.3 Participants must only enter the race if they recognise that they make their best efforts in training for and completing the 10km course in less than 2 hours (around 20 minutes per mile which is a slow walking pace), calculated from the last runner to cross the start line.
-This is because roads across the city will need to re-open after this time.
+1.3 Participants must only enter the race if they recognise that they make their best efforts in training for and completing the 10KM course in less than 2 hours (which is a slow walking pace), calculated from the last runner to cross the start line.
+This is because roads across will need to re-open after this time.
 For your safety, if you are unable to keep to this pace you will be asked to board the sweep van collecting runners who are injured or unable to achieve the required pace at each mile.

 For participants who choose not to board the sweep van when asked, we will no longer accept liability for your welfare.
 At this point you will no longer be part of the race.

 1.4 By taking part, all participants confirm that their names and/or video footage or photographs taken during their participation may be used to publicise the Barry Island 10K or any other Run 4 Wales event.

 1.5 Participant race numbers are specific personal identifiers and may not be passed on or sold to any other person.
 Sale or passing on of race numbers is strictly prohibited and will result in the disqualification and/or banning of any individuals involved from future events.
 We offer a transfer service to all runners, with a transfer deadline of midnight on Monday 8th July 2019.

-1.6 Registrations will close on the date publicised on the event website homepage.
+1.6 Registrations will close on the 15th July 2019 at midnight.
 There are no exceptions once the closing date has passed.
-The organisers reserve the right to change the date
+The organisers reserve the right to change the date.

 1.7 Participants must not be under the influence of drugs or alcohol.

 1.8 Participants must be fit to run and free from injury.
 If you’re unsure, please consult your doctor.

 1.9 Participant failure to collect his/her race pack, (if arranged with Run 4 Wales) on time will result in the forfeit of participation of the race.
 Under no exceptions can a participant collect their race pack after the designated time slots.